These are the most AWFUL 5th Wheel Brands on the Market Today!

 However, this last summer I spent two days in a campground in Minnesota.
 My neighbor was a young couple pulling a Starcraft 5th wheel that destroyed their family vacation in less than 24 hours.

 It hadn’t even rained a half an inch, but somehow they had a major pool of water in their ceiling.
-The fake wood near their door also had swelled making it impossible to shut the door, and two cabinet doors fell off while just standing there.
+The fake wood near their door had also swelled making it impossible to shut the door, and two cabinet doors fell off while we were just standing there conversating.

 They were happy to sleep in my well put together KZ SPORTSMAN with no issues.

 Every brand builds a lemon now and then, every RV builder will make mistakes from time to time.
-But if I spend $60,000 on a 5th wheel from you and it can’t even make it 72 hours before it burns up, leaks water and starts falling apart than I would say that’s a 5th wheel brand I would avoid!
+But if I spend $60,000 on a 5th wheel like they did, and it can’t even make it 72 hours before it burns up, leaks water and starts falling apart than I would say that’s a 5th wheel brand I would want to avoid!

 Starcraft 5th wheel brands are complete junk and a waste of money!